syncfusion-content/uwp-docs/uwp/Menu/Animation-Support.md

----
+﻿---
 layout: post
-title: Animation Support in UWP Menu control | Syncfusion®
+title: Animation Support in UWP Menu | Syncfusion®
-description: Learn here all about Animation Support support in Syncfusion® UWP Menu (SfMenu) control and more.
+description: Customize submenu popup animations using PopUpAnimationType with fade, slide, scroll, or no animation in the UWP Menu control.
 platform: UWP
 control: SfMenu
 documentation: ug